-If a merchant or automatic payment overdraws your account, it will be flagged as NSF (insufficient funds or non-sufficient funds).
-You do not have to be paying with an actual check to get this charge.
+If a merchant or automatic payment overdraws your account, it will be flagged as NSF, or insufficient funds, which are also known as non-sufficient funds.
+You do not have to be paying with an actual check for this charge to go through.
 You may be charged a fee by the merchant you attempted to pay and by your financial institution if this occurs.

-For example: If you deposit a check and it bounces, you’ll be hit with a deposited item returned (or cash item returned) fee.
+In most cases, you’ll be hit with a deposited item returned fee or cash item returned fee.
 Usually, these fees range from $12 to $15.
-Some banks refer to these as “Return Item Chargeback”.
-Are you confused yet?
-We are!
+Some banks refer to these as “Return Item Chargeback.”

-Most traditional banks, credit unions, and credit card companies throughout the United States charge for overdraft accounts, returned checks and insufficient funds fees.
-The chart below breaks down checking account overdraft charges at 4 major banks compared to MoneyLion.
+Most traditional banks, credit unions, and credit card companies throughout the United States charge for overdraft accounts, returned checks, and insufficient funds fees.
+The chart below breaks down checking account overdraft charges at 4 major banks.

 |Bank||Overdraft Fee||Daily Unpaid Fee Penalty||Daily Overdraft Fee Maximum|

 Overdraft fees can catch you off guard and be incredibly frustrating, to say the least.
 Fortunately, they’re not always a done deal.
 There are ways to remove overdraft fees and get your hard-earned money back.